chatmail/rpc-client-go/README.md

 ## Developing bots faster ⚡

-**NOTE:** If you want to develop bots, you should probably use this library together with [deltabot-cli-go][deltabotcli], it takes away the repetitive process of creating the bot CLI and let you focus on writing your message processing logic.
+If you want to develop bots, you should probably use this library together with [deltabot-cli-go][deltabotcli], it takes away the repetitive process of creating the bot CLI and let you focus on writing your message processing logic.